Education Director and Dance Instructor

 Sara’s work has been showcased at the Capital Fringe Festival (DC), Asheville Fringe Festival (NC), Fort Worth Fringe Festival (TX), Sapperlot Festival (Italy), Arts on Site (NYC) and the Kennedy Center’s Millennium Stage commissioned by Agora Dance (DC).

-Before returning to her hometown of Fort Worth after 23 years, Sara was also passionately involved in her DC neighborhood, curating Arts and Community events ranging from free outdoor summer dance concerts to showcasing local artists during First Fridays.
-She was the co-founder of Petworth Arts Collaborative and an active member of the Lower Georgia Avenue Main Street Neighborhood Strategy Council in Washington, DC.
+Before returning to her hometown of Fort Worth after 23 years, Sara was also passionately involved in her Washington, DC neighborhood, curating Arts and Community events such as outdoor summer dance concerts, showcasing local artists during First Fridays, A Night of 1,000 Fridas and Opera at Lincoln's Cottage, to name a few.
+Collaborating, and supporting, with local businesses and neighbors to highlight their vibrant DC neighborhood while presenting art in unconventional spaces.
+She was the co-founder of Petworth Arts Collaborative, an active member of the Lower Georgia Avenue Main Street Neighborhood Strategy Council and Ward 4 Arts in Washington, DC.

 Sara is thrilled to begin another chapter in her artistic life as the Education Director and Dance Instructor for Artes de la Rosa’s Artes Academy.
 To be given this opportunity to share her experiences as an artist, both the failures and successes as well as everything in between, to aspiring young artists, is truly a gift.